familliarous/complete-javascript-course-fork/JS Course Notes/Section 2 - Javascript Fundamentals Pt 1/Javascript Coding notes.md

 - the loosely equal == operator returns true if the value, when type coerced, equals the other value.
 - Example: `'18' == 18 // True`
 - **Avoid the loose equality operator as much as you can**
+- There also has a strict and loose version of non equal values:
+- !== and !=.
 ### Prompt Function

 prompt("What's your favorite number?")
 - Prompt allows for the browser prompt to be displayed

+### Boolean Logic

+- NOT operator has higher precedence than OR or AND.
+### Logical Operators

+- && , || , and !